Publication: Germany's Strategy for International Digital Policy

 General

-Strengthening the economy, deepening partnerships
+Strengthening the economy, deepening partnerships: Exchange with the German business community

-The Federal Ministry for Digital Transformation and Government Modernization (BMDS) and the European Commission hosted a joint event in Berlin on 29 November 2025.
-The event offered representatives of German and European companies and industry associations the opportunity to learn more about the EU's Tech Business Offer and the BMDS's International Digital Dialogues.
+The German Federal Ministry for Digital Transformation and Government Modernisation (BMDS) and the European Commission hosted a joint event in Berlin on 28 November 2025.
+The event offered representatives of German and European companies as well as industry associations the opportunity to learn more about the EU's Tech Business Offer and the International Digital Dialogues pursued by BMDS.
 Both instruments are important platforms for supporting digital economy cooperation projects and strengthening dialogue on key digital policy issues with international partners.

 General